-In January 2014 a new "Core Maths" qualification was announced.
-This qualification is a Level 3 qualification, and is targeted at students who have achieved a grade C in GCSE mathematics.
-It aims to "provide a sound basis for the mathematical demands that students will face at university and within employment across a broad range of academic, professional and technical fields" (DfE, 2014), by assessing students' skills in applying GCSE higher tier mathematics content to authentic situations, and developing further mathematical skills and knowledge.
+In January 2014 a new "Core Mathematics" qualification was announced.
+This qualification is a Level 3 qualification, and is targeted at students who have achieved a grade C in GCSE Mathematics.
+It aims to "provide a sound basis for the mathematical demands that students will face at university and within employment across a broad range of academic, professional and technical fields" (DfE, 2014a, p8), by assessing students' skills in applying GCSE Higher tier Mathematics content to authentic situations, and developing further mathematical skills and knowledge.